-- Time to first decision: initial decision without review, 2 days or less (median); with review, 40 days (median)
+- Time to first decision: initial decision without review, 2 days (median); with review, 36 days (median)

 - Online First publication of all research articles

 - Online First manuscripts: acceptance to publication within 10 weeks

-- Highly selective peer review and editorial evaluation, with 12% acceptance rate
+- Highly selective peer review and editorial evaluation, with 9% acceptance rate for research articles

 Impact & Reach